napcs/capybara_selenium/README.md

 Ensure Firefox is installed in its default location.

-This uses Rack to serve the files in the public/ folder.
-Nothing fancy.
-Modify it to run a Sinatra app if you want.
+Ensure Ruby is installed.
+Also make sure you have Bundler installed.

+Now clone this repository, change into the folder that contains the repo you cloned, and run

     $ bundle

+to install dependencies.
+Then run

     $ bundle exec rspec

+to run the example tests.

-This should run any tests in the `spec` folder, popping the browser open to run them.
+This command runs any tests in the `spec` folder, popping the browser open to run them.

+To use this for real, you'll remove the example tests and you'll create your own.
+Your tests will go in `spec` and your HTML files will go in `public`.
+How about a tutorial?

 ### Creating a test